beezee/Bumper-deprecated/readme.markdown

 5 - Configure your time zone and email format on the Allowed Emails tab, and add any additional emails you'd like to allow access to your Bumper service.

-6 - Look at the "How To Schedule Reminders" tab for how to use your BCC field to have Bumper send emails back to you at your desired time, and start using it!
+6 - Look at the "How To Schedule Reminders" tab for how to use your to, CC, or BCC field to have Bumper send emails back to you at your desired time, and start using it!

 Just for ease, I've also included the usage instructions below: